tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ```
 :::

-In addition to the properties inherited from the parent, `class_score_aov` also includes:
+In addition to the properties inherited from the parent class, `class_score_aov` also includes:

 - `neg_log10`: Represent the score as `-log10(p_value)`? `TRUE` or `FALSE`.